daveminh/Chem456-2020S/other.md

 ---
 layout: default
-title: Other
+title: other
 ---

 # Academic Honesty

-Students are expected to adhere to the IIT Code of Academic Honesty (http://www.iit.edu/student_affairs/handbook/information_and_regulations/code_of_academic_honesty.shtml).
+Students are expected to adhere to the [IIT Code of Academic Honesty](http://www.iit.edu/student_affairs/handbook/information_and_regulations/code_of_academic_honesty.shtml).
 All violations of academic integrity will be reported to academichonesty@iit.edu.

 # Disabilities